If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 A Short Cruise Doesn’t Have to Mean Limited Ports

-I recently took a short cruise with Celestyal cruises.
+I took a short cruise with Celestyal Cruises.
 The cruise was 4 nights long and we visited a whopping 7 ports!
-7 ports in 4 nights is almost unheard of within the cruise industry but this is what Celestyal specialises in.
+7 ports in 4 nights is almost unheard of within the cruise industry – but this is what Celestyal specialises in.

 Believe it or not, it is possible to take a one-night cruise although whether this really counts as a cruise or not is up to you.

-The majority of large American cruise lines don’t do one-night cruises but some small British cruise lines like Fred Olsen do.
+The majority of large American cruise lines don’t do one-night cruises but some small British cruise lines like Fred Olsen or Ambassador.

-A one-night Fred Olsen cruise will only set you back around $150 which is a bargain when you consider that the cruise if your accommodation and meals.
+A one-night Fred Olsen cruise will only set you back around $150 which is a bargain when you consider that the cruise includes your accommodation and meals.

-Fred Olsen do have small, old traditional ships so it may not provide the cruising experience that many are used to.
+Fred Olsen does have small, old traditional ships so they may not provide the cruising experience that many are used to.
 These one-night cruises are also only from the UK.

 Where do You Find Short Cruises?